notofonts/noto-docs/src/miniarticles/NotoSansEgyptianHieroglyphs.md

 # Noto Sans Egyptian Hieroglyphs

-Noto Sans Egyptian Hieroglyphs is a unmodulated (“sans serif”) design for texts in the historical African _Egyptian hieroglyphs_ script.
+Noto Sans Egyptian Hieroglyphs is an unmodulated (“sans serif”) design for texts in the historical African _Egyptian hieroglyphs_ script.

 Noto Sans Egyptian Hieroglyphs has multiple weights, contains 1,079 glyphs, and supports 1,078 characters from the Unicode block Egyptian Hieroglyphs.